dachcom-digital/pimcore-i18n/UPGRADE.md

 ### New Features
 - [BC BREAK] Config node `mode` has been removed and will be handled internally which simplifies i18n usability
-- Configurable cookie expire flag
+- Fully configurable redirector adapters

 ***